Samillion/mpv-ytdlautoformat/README.md

 A simple mpv script that automatically adjusts `ytdl-format` (yt-dlp) for specified domains.

 If a domain match is found, the script sets `ytdl-format` based on predefined options.
-Otherwise, it defaults to the settings in `mpv.conf` or falls back to the default behavior of mpv or yt-dlp.
+It also has a fallback mode, in case the custom `ytdl-format` was not found.

 ## How is this script useful?
-Some streaming websites lack multi-quality video options, meaning if `ytdl-format` in `mpv.conf` is set to 480p or 720p only, mpv/yt-dlp may fail to play videos without matching formats.
+Some streaming websites lack multi-format options, meaning if `ytdl-format` in `mpv.conf` is set to 480p or 720p only, mpv/yt-dlp may fail to play videos without matching formats.

-This script allows you to define lower or specific video qualities for certain websites while keeping the default setting for others, ensuring smooth playback without constantly editing `mpv.conf`.
+This script allows you to set video quality and codec for specific websites while keeping the default setting for others, ensuring smooth playback without constantly editing `mpv.conf`.

 ## Options
 To adjust options, simply change the values inside `local options` within the script.